This post may contain affiliate links.

 Looking for an action-packed excursion in Wales?
-Check out coasteering, an outdoor adventure sport that follows a rocky coastline, both in the water and out.
-It’s a crazy mix of swimming, scrambling, leaping and caving – and Wales is the birthplace of the sport.
-Here’s my review of coasteering in Snowdonia, North Wales.
-Yikes!
+Check out coasteering, a sport that follows a rocky coastline both in the water and out.
+It’s an energizing mix of swimming, scrambling, leaping and caving – and Wales is the birthplace of the sport.

 Coasteering in Snowdonia – an extreme way to sightsee

 I’m balanced on a stone, eyeing a water worn gully between slippery rock walls and debating the best way to get down to it.
 “You can use my shoulder as a stepping stone,” says Chris Thorne, owner of Snowdonia Watersports and the guide for our group’s coasteering tour in Anglesey, North Wales.

 I step forward, slip and do the splits over his shoulder.

 “Awkward!”
 I say, my face turning pink.
 It’s nice to get to know your guide on a Welsh outdoor adventure, but this is a tad more intimate than I had in mind.

 I slink down into the water, half swim half walk through the narrow gap then float in the sea, the soft swell rolling under me.
 “Is that the worst thing that’s happened to you while guiding a coasteering trip?”
 I ask Chris, still embarrassed.

 “Ah, no,” he says.
 “Usually, I get a bottom in the face after giving someone a push up the rock.”